Eritrean refugees in Ethiopian capital protest insecurity at Tigray camps | Law-Order

 He told Reuters he was worried about his mother in Mai Aini camp whom he had not been able to reach by phone for weeks.
 The UNHCR said on Tuesday it had relocated about 100 refugees from the two sites and was in discussions with Tigrayan authorities to secure safe passage out of the camps for others.

-Conflict broke out between the Ethiopian central government and the Tigray People's Liberation Front (TPLF) in November with the government seizing control of the regional capital Mekelle three weeks later and declaring victory.
-But the TPLF kept fighting and retook Mekelle along with most of Tigray at the end of June after government soldiers withdrew.

-The refugee camps, which have existed for years and house Eritreans who have fled repression in their home country, were caught up in violence that now threatens to escalate.
-In the wake of the TPLF's successful counter-offensive, Ethiopia's other nine regions have pledged to send forces to support the military against the Tigrayan fighters.
+Geneva-based UNHCR spokesman Boris Cheshirkov said the agency's the top official in Ethiopia met with the demonstrators for more than two hours on Thursday to listen to their concerns.
+TRAPPED

-Demonstrators on Tuesday held a banner reading "Protect the rights of Eritrean refugees".
+Some demonstrators on Thursday held a banner reading "Protect the rights of Eritrean refugees".
 Medihn Mehari wept as she recalled the death of her infant son shortly after he was born, just after war broke out last year in Tigray.

 ALSO READ